Cheapest Cities to Live in the USA for Young Adults in 2026

 #9: Cleveland, Ohio

-Cleveland, Ohio is an incredibly affordable city that is also great for entrepreneurs.
+Cleveland, Ohio’s median home price is the most economical on this list, sitting 69% lower than the national average, making it ideal for young adults and entrepreneurs.
 Cleveland saw rapid growth during the Civil War as a top manufacturing city.
 Today, the city continues to be a hot spot for industry and business.

 Visit the Rock and Roll Hall of Fame to get your rock on, or enjoy boating on Lake Erie, the fourth-biggest lake in the United States.
-You can have delicious food from the West Side Market and explore A Christmas Story House for a holiday-themed outing.
+You can have delicious food from the West Side Market and explore the House from A Christmas Story for a holiday-themed outing.

 #10: Des Moines, Iowa